csc530/vuebulma/docs/types/BulmaHeadingTypes.md

 # BulmaHeadingTypes

-The type of the header.
+The type of the heading.

 ## Values